What is Scurvy?

 • Eating disorder

-Scurvy diagnosis includes medical history, physical examination and blood test.
-Treatment is eating vitamin C-rich foods like citrus fruits, vegetables & vitamin C supplements.
+Scurvy diagnosis involves medical history, physical exam, and blood test, with treatment focusing on vitamin C-rich foods and supplements.

 Your doctor will ask you for your medical history and perform a physical examination to diagnose the symptoms.